 For the longest time that health workers have been doing these acts of valor, it’s just now that we, health care workers are being recognized all over the world.
 We have been through tough times and we all know this isn’t the first pandemic that our profession has seen.
 This isn’t the first outbreak, nor the first epidemic, not the first “new-found illness”, we were built for this.
 The writers of RNspeak salutes all those health care workers who tirelessly work to treat and care for the patients affected by this COVID-19 all around the world.

-The world is witness to all the hardship that you are going through – all the painstaking long hours of shifts, the shortages, the hungry stomach and the abused legs.
+The world is witness to all the hardship that you are going through – all the painstakingly long hours of shifts, the shortages, the hungry stomach, and the abused legs.
 The people all around the world are grateful for such a determined heart to keep on pursuing even with all the dangers that lie ahead.

 The compassion to still care for the sick even the risk of acquiring this illness is wickedly high.
 The strength to repeatedly put one’s self in the front lines of this battle against this pandemic.
 The unshakeable passion to help those who needed it the most – the victims of COVID-19.
 The world is with you.
 The world is witness to your heroic acts.
 This is RNspeak’s tribute to the Heroes who never wore capes.
 For the Heroes who wear WHITE.